 If you are mailing a deposit to DCU, complete the Online Deposit Form (.pdf format) and mail it with your deposit.
 Deposit slips also come with your order of checks, in the back of the stack, and can be used to mail a deposit.
 If you are depositing more than one check, list them one at a time.
 Identify each check by the ABA (American Banking Association) number in the upper right hand corner of the check.
 This number is the top line of the "fraction".
 They indicate the state in which the financial institution is located and the institution's identification number.
 DCU's number is 53-9182.

 You will get a receipt for your deposit for your records if depositing in person.
 Remember to record the deposit amount in your register.
 Mail deposits will show up in your account history in Online Banking within 48 hours from the day we receive them.

 Never mail cash to anyone including DCU.
 If you have cash to deposit, use a branch, deposit-taking ATM, or a CO-OP Shared Branch location.

 Deposits at an ATM don't require separate deposit slips.
 Endorse all your checks with your signature and account number.
-Fill out an ATM deposit envelope (available at the ATM) with the same information you would on a deposit slip and seal the envelope.
+Fill out an ATM deposit envelope (available at the ATMs that require envelopes) with the same information you would on a deposit slip and seal the envelope.
 Insert your card into the ATM, choose deposit, and choose checking.
 Insert the envelope according to instructions at the ATM.
 Save your receipt.
 Deposit to no more than one account per envelope.

 If you mail a check that you want to deposit, write "For Deposit Only" with your endorsement.
 This will ensure that someone else can not cash your check if it's lost or stolen in transit.